This article is an opinion article, which reflects our collective experience.

 Since then, most have returned to the office, the workforce has thinned, financial belts have been tightened, and duties have been delegated to increase the workload on those still present.

 The media is awash with “who is to blame” and what the ICO will do about it.
-We are listening to politicians talking about previous cases where disciplinary procedures have been launched against staff members, yet the organisations have been cleared of wrongdoing.
+We are listening to politicians discussing previous cases where disciplinary procedures have been launched against staff members, yet the organisations have been cleared of wrongdoing.

 Human error has been and always will be a factor.
 Business continuity plans were adapted to cope with a pandemic.
 Still, most have neither readdressed the holes in their planning and security nor tested their risk, compliance or governance, yet they still want to blame humans for the errors.